Frequently asked Questions about MSE application process

 Although, there are no "cut-off" scores for the GRE examination, the scores are evaluated in the context of your entire application package.

-Do I have to take the TOEFL exam?
-Can TOEFL be waived?
+Do I have to take an English proficiency exam?
+Can the requirement be waived?

 What are the minimum TOEFL scores required for admission?